Who are the primary users of the health record for delivering healthcare services?

 Table of Contents

-Patients can benefit from accessing their health information by better managing their care.
-Clinicians can benefit from having access to patient health information to provide treatment and make care decisions.
+Patients can benefit from accessing their health information to better manage their care, and clinicians can benefit from accessing patient health information to provide treatment and make care decisions.

-Authorized users with legitimate interests, such as clinicians providing treatment, those requesting data for statistical purposes, or those researching an institutional review board (IRB) approved protocol, can access a patient’s health record.
+Authorized users with legitimate interests can access a patient’s health record, such as clinicians providing treatment, those requesting data for statistical purposes, or those researching an institutional review board (IRB) approved protocol.
 The patient’s authorization to view and access the information is granted based on their agreement with the reason for viewing or accessing.

-“Legitimate interests” that may be used as a basis to view and access a patient’s health record generally include the need to provide treatment, obtain payment for services, conduct quality improvement activities, or conduct research.
+“Legitimate interests” that may be used to view and access a patient’s health record generally include providing treatment, obtaining payment for services, conducting quality improvement activities, or conducting research.
 Legitimate interests must be specified in the authorization request and approved by the IRB.

 An institutional review board, or IRB, is an appointed body that oversees research projects involving human subjects.
-The board members include individuals from the community who have been selected based on their knowledge and expertise in research, healthcare, and ethics.
+The board members include individuals from the community selected based on their knowledge and expertise in research, healthcare, and ethics.

 The IRB can approve or reject requests to view and access a patient’s health record based on whether the request meets the criteria for a legitimate interest.